 Day 4 We listen to real feedback from a service user - and everyone is quiet.
 The managers realise that they have stopped listening to their service users a long time ago.
 The rest of the day is spent creating an end to end flow, and identifying points where they need to intervene.

-The group of disparate managers have formed into a single purpose driven team.
-Now they understand each other, and they see how in the past they have failed to even simply work together with one purpose.
-Not only is the outcome, the practical steps towards improvement.
-The greatest change is in the mindset, systemic understanding, analysis of complexity, and new management behaviours that emerge by friday afternoon.
+The group of disparate managers have now formed into a single purpose driven team.
+They understand each other, and they see how in the past they have failed to even simply work together with one purpose.
+This is one of the problems of a traditional stakeholder analysis view.
+Not only is the outcome, practical steps towards improvement, the greatest change is in their mindset, systemic understanding, analysis of complexity, and new management behaviours that emerge by friday afternoon.